obfusk/napp-hello-sinatra/README.md

 ## Description
 []: {{{1

-  napp-hello-sinatra - napp hello world app w/ sinatra
+  napp-hello-sinatra - hello world w/ sinatra

+  This is a hello world test app for napp made with sinatra.

 []: }}}1